 Good husbandry is very important with rabbits, with many diseases being preventable with adequate care.
 Rabbits do well in a hutch that is either inside, or outside in an undercover area that is free from direct sunlight, rain and windy drafts.
 It is recommend that each rabbit be provided with an absolute minimum floor space of approximately 1.2m x 1.2m, however, the more room the better.
 News paper can be used to line the bottom of the hutch, with a bedding substrate such as oaten hay, meadow hay or pine shavings on top of the news paper.
-To avoid a cage becoming too dirty or too smelly, bedding should be changed at least weekly or earlier if it becomes soiled.
+To avoid a cage becoming severe and can lead to death.
+It is important to keep your pet rabbit cool on hot days, especially if they are living outside the house.
+Make sure to provide plenty of water and vegetables on hot days and ensure that the hutch is not in full sun and has plenty of shade throughout the day.
+Frozen water bottles can be provided as a cool object for your rabbit to lay against on a hot day.